 Would you like your stories to be as dramatic and emotional as a Hollywood movie?

-At a book marketing conference hosted by Indie Publishing International where we were both speakers this past weekend, he shared his 6-Step Success Stories™ formula and gave me permission to share it with my readers:
+At a book marketing conference hosted by Indie Publishing International where we were both speakers, he shared his 6-Step Success Stories™ formula and gave me permission to share it with my readers:

 - Setup – The “before” picture of your hero’s everyday life.
 Select either yourself or a successful client as the hero.
 Picture details of this hero’s life before encountering your principles.
 Create empathy through conflict: sympathy, jeopardy, likability and/or a special skill.
 Reveal how your hero is stuck or tolerating a bad situation.